2012–13 Segunda Divisão

-The 2012–13 Segunda Divisão season was the 79th season since its establishment.
+The 2012–13 Segunda Divisão season was the 79th season since its establishment and the 66th season of recognised third-tier football in Portugal.
 Varzim were the defending champions.
 It was the last edition of the competition as Campeonato Nacional de Seniores was created in 2013 to replace the Segunda Divisão B and Terceira Divisão (third and fourth tier of the Portuguese football league system respectively) for the 2013–14 season.